vinaybajjuri58/hire-ai/src/app/api/README.md

 ## Qdrant Integration

-The semantic search functionality is powered by Qdrant vector database, which is integrated through `src/utils/qdrant.ts`.
+All search functionality is powered by Qdrant vector database, which provides semantic search capabilities.
+The integration is managed through `src/utils/qdrant.ts`.

+When a candidate uploads a resume:

+1. The text is extracted from the PDF
+2. The text is converted to a vector embedding using OpenAI
+3. The vector is stored in Qdrant with candidate metadata
+4. The Qdrant point ID is stored in Supabase for reference

+All search functionality is provided through the `/api/profile/search` endpoint.

 ## Security